 Several powerful tools and frameworks are available to assist network engineers in their automation journey.
 Here are some of the most widely used ones:

-Ansible is an open-source tool that is used for automation that allows network engineers to define and create tasks in a declarative language.
+Ansible is an open-source tool that is used for automation, which allows network engineers to define and create tasks in a declarative language.
 With Ansible, tasks can be executed across multiple devices simultaneously, simplifying network automation and reducing operational overhead.

 Example Scenario: